kurator-org/kurator-akka/README.md

 #### Download the Kurator-Akka jar

-Kurator-Akka is distributed as a jar (Java archive) file that can be executed using the `java -jar` command.
+Kurator-Akka is distributed as an executiable jar (Java archive) file that can be invoked using the `java -jar` command.
 To download the most recent build of the latest **Kurator-Akka** code, navigate to the [Latest Successful Build](https://opensource.ncsa.illinois.edu/bamboo/browse/KURATOR-AKKA/latestSuccessful), click on the *Artifacts* tab, and download the *executable jar* artifact for the *kurator-akka* job.
 The downloaded file will be named `kurator-akka-0.3-SNAPSHOT-jar-with-dependencies.jar`.

 Note that while released distributions of **Kurator-Akka** are available for download from the [Kurator Software Releases](https://opensource.ncsa.illinois.edu/confluence/display/KURATOR/Software+Releases) page, the remainder of this README pertains to the latest development version available in the GitHub repository.